basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-modeling-golang.md

 keywords: [developers, client, 2i, search, go, golang, modeling]
 ---

-To get started, let's create the models that we'll be using.

 <div class="note">
 <div class="title">Code Download</div>
-You can also download the code for this chapter at [Github](https://github.com/basho/taste-of-riak/tree/master/go/ch03/models).
+You can download the code for this chapter at [Github](https://github.com/basho/taste-of-riak/tree/master/go/ch03/models).
 </div>

+To get started, let's create the models that we'll be using:

 ```model.go
 package models